IFM-molecular-simulation-group/HierGO/README.md

 | --outfile | Filename | Name of the output file | --outfile tile\_rup.pdb |
 | --atoms | Positive number or zero | Number of atoms need to be removed | --atoms 6 |
 | --orthogonalize | None | Change the periodic boundary to orthogonal | N/A |
+*Warnings:*
-### Warning: 1.
-The number of atoms need to be provided otherwise the code cannot work appropriately.
+1. The number of atoms need to be provided otherwise the code cannot work appropriately.
-### 2. There is a default number of atoms to be removed from a structure.
+2. There is a default number of atoms to be removed from a structure.
 If the number of the atoms is below that number, the default number will be applied.
 Otherwise the provided number will be applied (the actual number of atoms removed could be slightly different to the provided number due to the intrinsic structure)

 ## Translate pdb file according by a given vector
 `python3 ../Scripts/move\_pdb\_by\_vector.py`